 Greetings and welcome to our Plymouth Discoveries page.
-My wife and I moved to Plymouth MI because of the richness of history, the great schools, and the great people.
+My family and I moved to Plymouth MI because of the richness of history, the great schools, and the great people.
 After a visit to the Plymouth Historical Museum, we became very interested in the homes and structures around town and the history behind them.
 In the spring of 2012 we started a facebook page documenting our discoveries.
 In partnership with the Plymouth Historical Museum we have now evolved to the creation of this page.
 Our goal is to raise awareness of the rich history of Plymouth and to showcase to the world the great community we live in.
 Our posts only scratch the surface of the extensive stories behind each structure and we can only hope it will encourage the community to share their memories and encourage others to learn more!
 If you own a historical Plymouth home and would like to share, PLEASE contact us.
 We hope that this will encourage the public to pay a visit to our wonderful community and to stop by the Plymouth Historical Museum located at 155 S. Main Street, Plymouth, MI 48170 Phone Number: (734) 455-8940

 711 Ann Arbor Trail.
 Built Circa 1889 by Charles Miller.
 This Tudor Revival style house is most known for serving as the home and office of Doctor Luther Peck.
 Doctor Peck was born in 1880 and moved to Plymouth in 1904.
 He originally lived in a home that once stood at the South East corner of Ann Arbor Trail and Deer Street.
 This home sits at the South West corner of that that same intersection.
 Doctor Peck purchased this home in 1920 and passed away here in his house in 1963.
 Luther was known for being a colorful physician and there are still members of our community that can claim that he brought them into this world.
 Although this house has seen many modern changes, it still retains the original structure that sits on a stone foundation.
 Today this home is used for commercial purposes.